neu-se/CS4530-CS5500-Spring-2021/assignments/hw4.md

 the component should refresh the list of rooms from the server, updating the displayed component as needed.
 When the component unmounts (e.g. when the user navigates off of the page), be sure to cancel any timers that you set up to update the page.
 You do not yet need to make the "Connect" button work: the goal with part 1 is simply to get a grasp of the notion of *state* and *effects* in React.

 To get started with this task, refresh your understanding of the [useState hook](https://reactjs.org/docs/hooks-state.html)
 and the [useEffect hook](https://reactjs.org/docs/hooks-effect.html).
-To successfully complete this task, you'll need to create an *effect* that loads the town listing into *state* when the component is mounted, refreshes that listing every 2 seconds, and cancels that timer when the component is unmounted.
+To successfully complete this task, you'll need to create an *effect* that loads the town listing into *state* when the component is mounted, refreshes that listing every 2 seconds, and cancels that timer when the component is unmounted.  **Hint**: The web page on effects explains how to use a single call to `useEffect` to set up one handler to be called once when a component is first rendered, and a second handler when it is unmounted.
+Also remember `setTimeout` from earlier this semester.

 The capacity of the town should be displayed as `town.currentOccupancy/town.maximumOccupancy`.
 Be sure to include the `role='cell'` attribute in each `Td`, and note the distinction between `Td` and `td`.